 The National Science Foundation is sending a clear message to the research community: your discoveries belong in the world, not just in a journal.
-Over the last decade, programs like NSF I-Corps have revolutionized how we approach customer discovery, while the long-standing SBIR and STTR programs have provided the capital to scale startups.
+Over the last decade, programs like NSF I-Corps have revolutionized how we approach customer discovery, while the long-standing SBIR and STTR programs have provided the initial capital to launch scaleable deep tech startups.
 Yet, many teams still find themselves stuck in the notorious "valley of death."
-This is the gap where a laboratory proof-of-concept is too advanced for basic research funding, but not quite ready for a full-scale commercial launch.
-To bridge this divide, the NSF has introduced the Translation to Practice (TTP) program, a suite of three non-dilutive funding tracks designed to turn technical breakthroughs into real-world solutions.
+This is the gap where a laboratory proof-of-concept is too advanced for basic research funding, but not quite ready for a commercial launch.
+To bridge this divide, the NSF has recently introduced the Translation to Practice (TTP) program, a suite of three non-dilutive funding tracks designed to turn technical breakthroughs into real-world solutions.

 In my recent post on the NSF I-Corps program, I explored how customer discovery helps researchers bridge the commercial gap.
 While I-Corps helps you find the market, TTP provides the non-dilutive funding to actually build the solution for that market within the university setting.